mapbender/mapbender-starter/CONTRIBUTING.md

 ## Release branch

-This branch can only be changed by project maintainer.
+This branch can only be changed by a project maintainer.
 It's mandatory to use *release/* prefix in your branch name.

 Example: